 Opportunities are available to earn course credits while studying in Costa Rica.
 Many students have completed internships there in biology, communicating arts, political science and social work.

 Students live in the Global Village at Yonsei University in Wonju.
-Courses taught in English focus on Korean language and culture as well as a wide range of subjects in mathematics, political science, business and computing.
+Courses are taught in English but still focus on Korean language and culture as well as a wide range of subjects in mathematics, political science, business and computing.

 UW-Superior is continually seeking ways in which students can learn by studying in other countries.